apigee/IgniteEngine-iOS/README.md

 - Implement `UINavigationControllerDelegate` navigation style for slideout menus instead of displaying it as nested layouts.
 - Simplify (can we merge?!) "event_name" and "on".
 Should be a single event listener.
 On "touch" On "custom_event".
 - No "attributes" on actions only "target" then subkey "attributes" (instead of parameters)
+- Change "focus_lost" to "blur"
+- Change "on" to "trigger"
+- Alerts "Title" and "Text"

 ####Data:

 - Can we implement an option to auto-map entity_attributes so we don't need to specify them?
-- Perhaps a simpler way of coverting json into dict/array so we don't have to handle complex maps
+- Perhaps a simpler way of coverting json into dict/array so we don't have to handle complex maps.
+As it is, it's really (uncessarily) convoluted
 - We should have simpler JSON serialization approach.
 Leave in complex stuff for fallback?
 - Perform actions directly in the on-load event of the datasource
 - Ability to reference length of longest entry.
+- Default auto_load: false (add new action for "load", "refresh", "unload")

 For example: